RichardLitt/burntfen.com/_projects/nodeschool.md

 ---
 {% include JB/setup %}

-i organized the first nodeschool in <a href="http://nodeschool.io/chiang-mai/">chiang mai</a>, coorganized the first nodeschool in <a href="http://nodeschool.io/bali/">bali</a>, and have mentored nodeschool and nodesummit workshops in <a href="http://nodeschool.io/sanfrancisco">san francisco</a>
+[NodeSchool](http://nodeschool.io) is an autonomous, distributed system of coding camps meant to help teach people how to use Node.js, a JavaScript framework.
+I organized the first Nodeschool in <a href="http://nodeschool.io/chiang-mai/">Chiang Mai, Thailand</a>, co-organized the first Nodeschool in <a href="http://nodeschool.io/bali/">Bali, Indonesia</a>, and have mentored Nodeschool and NodeSummit workshops in <a href="http://nodeschool.io/sanfrancisco">San Francisco</a>.